bifurcationkit/BifurcationKit.jl/docs/src/BrusselatorFF.md

 # here we define the problem which encodes the standard shooting
 flow = Flow(vf, ϕ, dϕ)

+# the first section is centered around a stationary state
 _center = vcat(E*ones(nx), B/E*ones(nx))

 # section for the flow